lambda-language/specification/language/parsing.md

 # Parsing step
-Lambda language syntax can be represented by an universal grammar file.
+Lambda language syntax can be represented by a universal grammar file.
 Almost all the syntax is an expression which returns some value.
-Even the rarely statements in the language can be described in term of an expression.
+Even the rarely statements in the language can be described in terms of an expression.

 ### Lexing elements
 Some basic lexing elements like `identifier` or `number` are described with regex rules.